 Drill down on column headers

-The drill down and drill up icons in the upper-left of the matrix visual only apply to rows.
+The drill-down and drill-up icons in the upper-left of the matrix visual only apply to rows.
 In order to drill down on columns, you must use the right-click menu.

 Stepped layout with matrix visuals

 In the original version of the matrix visual, subcategories were shown in an entirely different column, taking up much more space in the visual.
-The following image shows the table in original Matrix visual; notice the subcategories in a separate column.
+The following image shows the table in original matrix visual; notice the subcategories in a separate column.

-Subtotals with matrix visuals
+Subtotals and grand totals with matrix visuals

 The same process applies for column subtotals.